AlmirNeeto99/learn-open-gl/README.md

 Every **Chapter** is a *branch*, example:

-- chapter-hello-window
+- chapter/hello-window
-- chapter-hello-triangle
+- chapter/hello-triangle
-- chapter-shaders
+- chapter/shaders

 And so on!